 View Margaret's profile and full STITCHES Midwest class list

-Use Grafting to Fix Mistakes with Margaret Fisher
+Use Kitchener Stitch to Fix Mistakes with Margaret Fisher

 If you find a mistake in your knitting, don't immediately rip out rows and rows of your work to get back to a boo-boo.
 Learn how to cut and remove a "mistake row", then create the correct stitches by grafting.
 Grafting is a sewing technique that creates a partial or full row of stitches.
 Learn to cut, remove, and graft stitches in stockinette stitch, garter stitch, 1x1 rib, 2x2 rib, and seed stitch.
 Class discussion will include grafting other stitch patterns.